William Marshall (illustrator): Eikon Basilike

-After the end of the English Civil War, when King Charles was put on trial and condemned to be executed, a book was published entitled Eikon Basilike (Eικων Bασιλικη, the "Royal Portrait"), The Pourtrature of His Sacred Majestie in His Solitudes and Sufferings.
+After the end of the English Civil War, when King Charles was put on trial and condemned to be executed, a book was published entitled Eikon Basilike (εἰκὼν βασιλική, the "Royal Portrait"), The Pourtrature of His Sacred Majestie in His Solitudes and Sufferings.
 It purported to be a spiritual autobiography written by the King.
 It was published on February 9, 1649, ten days after the King was beheaded by order of Parliament.
 Marshall created the image on the frontispiece, which employs symbolism derived from the Emblem Book tradition.
 This depicts the King as a Christian martyr.
 So popular was the book and the image that Marshall had to re-engrave the plate seven times.